e-conomic/github-actions/README.md

 # github-actions
 Repository for shared GitHub Actions

-This repository contains reusable github action jobs that can be used in the GitHub action workflows in other repositories.
+This repository contains reusable GitHub action jobs that can be used in the GitHub action workflows in other repositories.

 :warning: When making changes to this repository, please keep in mind, that this is a public repo and you should keep the exposure of the internal infrastructure and resources to the minimum.